Sheep Meaning and Symbolism

-In case you dream that you have lost your sheep and are searching for it, it means that you will meet with prosperity as a result of all your combined efforts and actions.
+If you dream that you have lost your sheep and are searching for it, it means that you will meet with prosperity due to all your combined efforts and actions.

 A flock of bleating sheep signifies that there are a few characters in your life (outside your family) that are talking behind your back or criticizing and gossiping about you.
 So it is time for you to refrain from sharing too much of personal details with others.